Eugene Jarecki: Film and television

-In 2005, Jarecki distinguished himself as a filmmaker unafraid of serious, penetrating investigations.
-His film Why We Fight about the role of America's military-industrial complex in leading the nation into the tragic quagmire of the Iraq War, won the Sundance Grand Jury Prize and a Peabody Award.
+Jarecki distinguished himself as a filmmaker unafraid of serious, penetrating investigations with his 2005 film Why We Fight about the role of America's military-industrial complex in leading the nation into the tragic quagmire of the Iraq War.
+The film won both the Sundance Grand Jury Prize and a Peabody Award.
 He also received a nomination for Best Documentary Screenplay from the Writers Guild of America for the film.

 Alongside directors Alex Gibney, Morgan Spurlock, and Rachel Grady, Jarecki directed a segment of the 2010 feature Freakonomics based on the 2005 book Freakonomics: A Rogue Economist Explores the Hidden Side of Everything by Steven D. Levitt and Stephen J. Dubner.
 The film premiered at the Tribeca Film Festival that year.

-In 2011, Jarecki returned to the Sundance Film Festival with his Emmy Award-winning film Reagan, before its national television release on HBO on what would have been the 40th President's 100th birthday.
-The next year, The House I Live In, his film about America's War on Drugs, won Jarecki a second Grand Jury Prize at Sundance as well as a second Peabody Award.
+In 2011, Jarecki returned to the Sundance Film Festival with his Emmy Award-winning film Reagan which went on to be released in the U.S. by HBO on what would have been the 40th President's 100th birthday.
+The next year, The House I Live In, his film about America's war on drugs, won Jarecki a second Grand Jury Prize at Sundance as well as a second Peabody Award.
 Achieving a level of mainstream recognition, the film's producers included Danny Glover, John Legend, Brad Pitt, and Russell Simmons.
 In order to create a genuine impact, the film was exhibited in over 130 U.S. prisons, churches, and statehouses, as well as on Capitol Hill.
 Along with the music video of the same name, featuring John Legend, and the viral short Just Say No...to the War on Drugs, (both directed by Jarecki), the film is credited with changing the national conversation on U.S. drug policy.